Ladbrokes Coral Trust

 Strong Local Community Connection:

 The Trust's overriding requirement is that causes must “serve the community in which the shops and businesses of Ladbrokes Coral Group Plc operate.”
-Organizations must demonstrate clear community benefit in the specific area where the nominating Ladbrokes outlet is located.
+Organisations must demonstrate clear community benefit in the specific area where the nominating Ladbrokes outlet is located.

 Alignment with Priority Areas: